edemaine/coauthor/README.md

   with specific users, for visitors or paper merges etc.

-* **Sorting** of threads within a group by title, creator, creation date, last update, number of posts, or whether subscribed (by clicking on the corresponding column, once for default sort order and again for opposite sort order).
+* **Sorting** of threads within a group by title, creator, creation date, last update, number of posts, number of positive emoji responses, or whether subscribed (by clicking on the corresponding column, once for default sort order and again for opposite sort order).
 Intelligent handling of numbers while sorting, e.g. "9." comes before "10.".
 Deleted messages always sort to the very bottom; minimized messages always sort near the bottom; and unpublished messages always sort near the top.

 * "**Live Feed**" to watch messages as they get changed/posted.
 Useful for projecting the latest activity onto a big screen while a group is gathered